 2. No age limit

 There is no age limit for your contributions.
 You can contribute to your Roth IRA at any age as long as you earn income.

 Minors who earn income can also invest in Roth IRA.
 While youngsters have fewer opportunities to make money, many sources of income will count – babysitting, garden cleaning, child acting, modeling, selling lemonade, distributing papers, etc.

 Unlike most 401k plans, Roth IRAs do not have any restrictions on the type of investments in the account.
 You can invest in any asset class that suits your risk tolerance and financial goals.

 4. No taxes

-With an average historical growth rate of 7%, your investment of $6,000 today could bring you $45,674 in 30 years completely tax-free.
-The cumulative effect of your return and the tax status of the account will help your investments grow faster.
+With an average historical growth rate of 7%, your investment of $6,000 today could bring you $45,674 in 30 years, completely tax-free.
+The cumulative effect of your return and the account’s tax status will help your investments grow faster.

 5. No penalties if you withdraw your original investment

 While not always recommended, Roth IRA allows you to withdraw your original dollar contribution (but not the return) before reaching retirement, penalty and tax-free.
 Say, you invested $5,000 several years ago.
 And now the account has grown to $15,000.
 You can withdraw your initial contribution of $5,000 without penalties.